 What’s It About?

-Arkham Asylum’s Dr. John Deegan’s machinations will rewrite reality and will draw Green Arrow, The Flash and Supergirl to Gotham City.
+Arkham Asylum’s Dr. John Deegan’s machinations will rewrite reality, which sees Oliver and Barry switching superhero personas.
 The theme of this year’s crossover is “Elseworlds,” which takes inspiration from the classic comic run in which familiar characters were featured in stories outside their series’ regular continuity – which means pretty much anything can happen without lasting consequences for the shows.
-With that in mind, expect alternate universe shenanigans, as evidenced by the crossover event’s poster that sees Oliver and Barry switching superhero personas with the tagline “Destiny will be rewritten.”
 Arrow star Echo Kellum described the plot to Extra as "Stephen [Amell] and Grant [Gustin] having kind of a Freaky Friday/Quantum Leap aspect going on," while Supergirl's Mellisa Benoist told EW that her character is the only one who can see Oliver and Barry for who they really are: "She inevitably becomes kind of a middleman because ultimately there’s conflict between the two and they start butting heads."

 Expect a Lighter Tone